Gastown

 How to get to Gastown by SkyTrain

-No buses needed.
-From Waterfront Station exit onto Cordova Street and walk to your left just one block to Water Street which runs through the heart of Gastown.
+No bus needed.
+From Waterfront Station, take the Cordova Street exit.
+Walk one block east (left) to Water Street, which runs through the heart of Gastown.

 Map & Instant Route Finder